 The In School Suspension Program provides a structured atmosphere for disciplining students.
 This program is not an alternative education, but rather an opportunity for students to complete class work while being isolated from the student body.
 (ISS is considered a severe disciplinary action and will not be used for minor offenses.)

 This program has several objectives: 1) to remove disruptive, defiant, and/or disobedient students from the regular classroom; 2) to enable students suspended from classes to complete their normal school assignments under adult supervision; and 3) to provide an alternate consequence to out-of-school suspension by including academic support, individual counseling, and follow-up behavior monitoring.
-Students are expected to complete a Reflection Sheet from their counselor and discuss it with his/her school counselor.
-Students who display poor work effort and behavior will receive additional consequences.
+Students are expected to complete a Reflection Sheet from their counselor and may discuss it with his/her school counselor.